usnistgov/hiperc/README.md

   </tr>
 </table>

-Accelerators are well-suited to the convolution of these kernels (or stencils) with input data matrices.
+Accelerators and coprocessors are well-suited to this type of computation.

 ## Accelerator Languages